 - Always use a clean dry spoon whenever using the chutney from the fridge.

-- The chutney tends to boil like rice do, so make sure your chutney water only reaches upto 3 quarters of your saucepan and there is enough room for the chutney to rise up while it boils.
+- The chutney tends to boil like rice does, so make sure your chutney water only reaches up to 3 quarters of your saucepan and there is enough room for the chutney to rise while it boils.

 Serving Suggestions